lukaszgolabek/katacoda-scenarios/challenge002/step4a.md

-Deploy another Pod using file:  `/root/pod-describe.yaml`
+Deploy another Pod using file:  `/root/pod-describe.yaml`.
+This Pod will be used for next exercise.